 This study suggests the potential for several practical implications.
 For example, it can offer insight into potential testable interventions for narcissists.
-It is impossible to remove all sources of exclusion from a narcissist's life; however, it may be possible to treat feelings of pain that result from them.
-As these feelings seem to be more strongly detected in physiological measures, perhaps effective treatments could also be physiological.
+It is impossible to remove all sources of exclusion from a narcissist's life, however, it may be possible to treat feelings of pain that result from them.
+Since these feelings only seem to be detected in physiological measures, perhaps effective treatments could also be physiological.
 For example, research has found acetaminophen, a commonly used over-the-counter pain reliever, is also effective at reducing social pain, whether that pain is measured using self-reports or fMRIs (Dewall et al., 2010).
-In one study, participants who took a 3-week regimen of acetaminophen reported having less hurt feelings, and participants in a separate experiment showed less neural activity in regions associated with social pain (dACC and AI), in response to social exclusion (Dewall et al., 2010).
-Indeed, narcissism is known to be associated with a variety of addictive and compulsive behaviours (Craig et al., 1985; Luhtanen and Crocker, 2005; Campbell et al., 2006; Rose, 2007; Carter et al., 2012), many which may serve self-medicating functions; as such, attention to multiple factors is warranted when considering the mental and physical health of narcissists.
-Furthermore, because neural mechanisms of social pain are closely tied with mechanisms of physical pain (Eisenberger, 2012b), coping strategies aimed at reducing physical pain may also be effective (Van Damme et al., 2008).
+In one study, participants who took a three week regimen of acetaminophen reported having less hurt feelings, and participants in a separate experiment showed less neural activity in regions associated with social pain (dACC and AI), in response to social exclusion (Dewall et al., 2010).
+Indeed, narcissism is known to be associated with a variety of addictive and compulsive behaviors (Campbell, Shrira, & Foster, 2006; Carter, Johnson, Exline, Post, & Pagano, 2012; R.

+J. Craig, Verinis, & Wexler, 1985; Luhtanen & Crocker, 2005; Rose, 2007), many which may serve self-medicating functions; as such, attention to multiple factors is warranted when considering the mental and physical health of narcissists.
+Furthermore, because neural mechanisms of social pain are closely tied with mechanisms of physical pain (Eisenberger, 2012b), coping strategies aimed at reducing physical pain may also be effective (Van Damme, Crombez, & Eccleston, 2008).
 For example, using relaxation techniques such as deep breathing may help to reduce tension in the body.

-A more general question this study raises is under which contexts do individuals experience exaggerated vs buffered social pain?
+A more general question this study raises is under which contexts do individuals experience exaggerated versus buffered social pain?
 The current study capitalizes on the use of a homogeneous sample, consisting of males aged 16 to 17, in the context of social exclusion, outlining a clear context and demographic of individuals who show increased susceptibility to social exclusion.
 Prior work has found that narcissism is associated with high cortisol overall and in response to stressors, but only among males (Edelstein et al., 2010; Reinhard et al., 2012).
-Furthermore, adolescence is a key developmental period in which relations with peers are solidified and the brain undergoes rapid development in networks supporting social cognition and emotion regulation, yet cognitive control systems are slower to mature (Steinberg, 2007; Crone and Dahl, 2012).
+Furthermore, adolescence is a key developmental period in which relations with peers are solidified and the brain undergoes rapid development in networks supporting social cognition and emotion regulation, yet cognitive control systems are slower to mature (Crone & Dahl, 2012; Steinberg, 2007).
 Future research should examine whether the current findings are consistent across different ages, among women, and in other populations.
-In addition, future work could further examine motivations, goals and the salience of negative social experiences in narcissistic individuals to better understand why they experience exaggerated social pain.
+In addition future work could further examine motivations, goals, and the salience of negative social experiences in narcissistic individuals in order to better understand why they experience exaggerated social pain.